-The Board of the Bowen Island Community Foundation has approved $37,500 from its Community Impact Fund to be distributed as 2018 grants for community projects that benefit Bowen Island and its residents.
+The Board of the Bowen Island Community Foundation will be dedicating funds from its Community Impact Fund to be distributed as yearly grants for community projects that benefit Bowen Island and its residents.
 The minimum grant amount to be awarded is $2,500 and the maximum amount is $15,000.

 The Foundation Grants Committee will consider applications for Community Impact Grants in two stages:

 After applications are received, the Grants Committee will assess each application for: (1) compliance & eligibility; (2) reasonable chance of success, based on the specific information provided; and (3) likely impact on the community in the short, medium or long term.

-Stage 2: During the first week of March, the Committee Chair will advise State 1 applicants whether their proposals have been short-listed for further consideration in Stage 2, or not.
+Stage 2: During the week of February 25th, the Committee Chair will advise all applicants whether their proposals have been short-listed for further consideration in Stage 2, or not.

 Short-listed applicants will be invited to meet with the Grants Committee to provide details of their project (the budget and whether grant monies might be leveraged in some way; the project structure and personnel; timelines), answer the Committee’s questions, and ask any questions of their own.